Élie Metchnikoff: Early life, family and education

 The family name Mechnikov is a translation from Romanian, since his father was a descendant of the Chancellor Yuri Stefanovi, the grandson of Nicolae Milescu Spătarul.
 Yuri Stefanovich immigrated to Russia together with Dimitrie Cantemir in 1711 after the unsuccessful campaign of Peter I on the Danubian Principalities.
 For two and a half centuries, the Mechnikov family lived in St. Petersburg, where it became connected by family ties with many Russian princely families.
 The word "mech" is a Russian translation of the Romanian "spadă" (sword), which originated with Spătar (Sword-bearer).
 His elder brother Lev became a prominent geographer and sociologist.

 In 1856, Metchnikoff entered the Kharkov Lycée, where he developed his interest in biology.
-Convinced by his mother to study natural sciences instead of medicine, in 1862 he tried to study biology at the University of Würzburg, but the German academic session would not start by the end of the year.
+Convinced by his mother to study natural sciences instead of medicine, he tried in 1862 to study biology at the University of Würzburg, but the German academic session would not start by the end of the year.
 Metchnikoff thus enrolled at Kharkov Imperial University for natural sciences, completing his four-year degree in two years.

 In 1864, he traveled to Germany to study marine fauna on the small North Sea island of Heligoland.
 He was advised by the botanist Ferdinand Cohn to work with Rudolf Leuckart at the University of Giessen.
-It was in Leuckart's laboratory that he made his first scientific discovery of alternation of generations (sexual and asexual) in nematodes (Chaetosomatida) and then at the University of Munich.
+It was in Leuckart's laboratory that he made his first scientific discovery of alternation of generations (sexual and asexual) in nematodes (Chaetosomatida) and then at the Ludwig-Maximilians-Universität München.
 In 1865, while at Giessen, he discovered intracellular digestion in flatworm, and this study influenced his later works.
 Moving to Naples the next year he worked on a doctoral thesis on the embryonic development of the cuttle-fish Sepiola and the crustacean Nebalia.
 A cholera epidemic in the autumn of 1865 made him move to the University of Göttingen, where he worked briefly with W. M. Keferstein and Jakob Henle.

 In 1867, he returned to Russia to receive his doctorate with Alexander Kovalevsky from the University of Saint Petersburg.
 Together they won the Karl Ernst von Baer prize for their theses on the development of germ layers in invertebrate embryos.